ptomulik/testmd/README.md

 * `apache2-mpm-prefork` - versions: `2.2.22-13` (worker MPM) and `2.4.6-3` (MPMs as DSO),
 * `apache2-mpm-worker` - versions: `2.2.22-13` (worker MPM) and `2.4.6-3` (MPMs as DSO),

-You develop a puppet classes to install and configure the apache http server.
+You develop a puppet classes which install and configure apache http server.
-One of them, let say `apachex::package` is responsible for the installation.
+One of them, let say `apachex::package`, is responsible for the installation.
-Some configuration options differ between versions `2.2` and `2.4` and you wish to give user an option to choose `2.2`, `2.4` or `2.X` for any `X` to install without bothering about the package name.
+The configuration options differ between versions `2.2` and `2.4` so it should be known in advance which version is installed in order to select appropriate templates for configuration files.
+In addition, the following aspects must be considered before installing the package

+* most of the apache modules are part of the apache project and must be enabled at compile time (in FreeBSD ports, for example),
+* for versions < 2.4 MPM must be selected by selecting appropriate package, for >= 2.4 MPMs are available as dynamic modules, and default MPM is choosen at compile time via build options,

+You give the user an option to choose between `2.2`, `2.4` (or, more generally, to use `2.X`).
+In addition, the `apachex::package` needs information about the (default) MPM to be used and few other parameters.
+Let say, you arrive at the following class interface:

+    class apachex::package(
+      $version,
+      $mpm
+    ) {
+    # ...
+    }